rudicba/cutter/README.md

 # Cutter
 Simple, tinny and secure containers for your projects.

-**Cutter** is a simple and straightforward tool for create minimal Linux containers, it allow you to select folder and files from your current operation system to create a skeleton inside a folder that you could use for LXC, Docker or Chroot.
+**Cutter** is a simple and straightforward tool for create minimal Linux containers, it allows you to select folder and files from your current operative system to create a skeleton inside a folder that you could use for LXC, Docker or Chroot.

-**Cutter** will automatically add to destination folder all necessary runtime libraries, system files or links to run your project inside a container without having a complete operation system inside container.
+**Cutter** will automatically add to destination folder all necessary runtime libraries, system files or links to run your project inside a container without having a complete operative system inside container.

 ## Installation